ladyisatis/one-pace-metadata/README.md

 Tasks such as generation of metadata from inside a release's folders run every 6 hours, and `tid` information for downloading episodes is updated every Wednesday at 00:00:00 UTC.

+## Other Edits (Onigashima Paced, Muhn Pace, Metadata in Other Languages)

+While the `episodes` and `posters` directories will reflect official One Pace releases and will be automatically updated, there is support for adding other edits.
+Place all `.yml` files from the alternate edit

+If there is metadata you wish to translate into other languages or a separate anime edit, create a repository on GitHub with the `.yml` files, and a `README.md` for people who want to know what this is an edit of, or what is being translated.
+[Create an issue](https://github.com/ladyisatis/OnePaceOrganizer/issues) with a link to the repository of `.yml` files and it will be added as a submodule inside of `other-edits`.

 ## YAML (episodes/*.yml, arcs.yml, tvshow.yml)

 Metadata is provided in [YAML format](https://en.wikipedia.org/wiki/YAML#Syntax).
 Each YAML file is the CRC32 with the .yml extension, e.g. `E5F09F49.yml`.